Increasingly mercenary and unaltrustic global culture

 We made note of their flakiness, but continued the process with them.

-But each year in the past 5 years we've seen this steadily worsening.
+However, each year in the past 5 years we've seen this steadily worsening.

 The ghosting is still bad, but it is half what it had become, and as we work on the position marketing language more, it keeps improving.
 This has made it so that we can lower our overall costs for the new employees, and after they finish their probationary period, we can reward them with lots of great increases in pay and benefits, but weed out the mercenaries.